ratpack/ratpack/RELEASING.md

         1. Enter your user/pass - this is your oss.sonatype.org credentials
         1. Click “Close repository when done”
         1. Click “Sync”
-1. Publish Lazybones templates to Bintray: `./gradlew publishAllTemplates` - See below for credential requirements.
 1. Publish to Gradle Plugin Portal: `./gradlew publishPlugins -i` - See below for credential requirements.
 <p>If you run this task more than once you may need to delete the published templates in Bintray first.